HIPAA Frequently Asked Questions

 In summary, if a person requests a record of all disclosures of PHI, the person may receive:

-specific information about any disclosures that included the requesting individual without his/her authorization (with some additional exceptions), including disclosures for waived authorization; and
+• • specific information about any disclosures that included PHI of the requesting individual without his/her authorization (with some additional exceptions), including disclosures for waived authorization.

 What is the researcher's responsibility?